Part of the complete guide to understanding addiction

 3. Don’t Worry About Lengthy Rehab Programs

-Truthfully, in terms of your health and recovery, the longer you’re away from “normal life” and in a recovery program, the better.
+Truthfully, in terms of your health and recovery, the longer you’re away from “normal life” and in a residential treatment program, the better.
 You’ll build deeper relationships with doctors, mentors, and new peers; you’ll learn new habits and skills; and you’ll be in a much better position when you leave your program.

 A change as big as recovery takes time and if you’re ready to put addiction behind you, the longer you’re in a program, the better.
 Being away from home may be hard, but it will be worth it.
 The amount of time you’ll be away is something to acknowledge as you make a decision to work toward recovery, but is not an issue to fixate on.